Nia Liston: The Merciless Maiden: Light novel

-Written by Umikaze Minamino, Nia Liston: The Merciless Maiden was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from May 25, 2019 to January 6, 2021.
+Written by Umikaze Minamino, Nia Liston: The Merciless Maiden was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from May 25, 2019, to January 6, 2021.
 It was later acquired by Hobby Japan who began publishing it with illustrations by Jishaku under their HJ Bunko light novel imprint on September 30, 2022.
 Later volumes from volume 3 and onwards feature illustrations by Katana Canata.
-Nine volumes have been released as of September 1, 2025.
+Eleven volumes have been released as of June 1, 2026.

 During their panel at Anime NYC 2023, J-Novel Club announced that they had licensed the series for English publication.